Agilis-Ingenium/infrastructure-as-code/README.md

 - [X] Create AWS Access Key Pair for Github
 - [X] Put AWS Access Key Pair in repo's secrets

+### Transfer Domain
+- [X] Domain was registered in another account, therefore transfer ownership to this account (manual, time consuming)
+- [X] Manually configure the ACM certificates for the domain

+The AWS account is setup, the domain is ready, the Terraform backend is in place...
+All set 🚀

 ### Terraform the Backend
 - [X] Create Terraform backend
   - [X] S3 Bucket for state files (nubadoo-terraform-state-bucket)